Lyapunov exponents of the Hodge bundle over strata of quadratic differentials with large number of poles: Introduction.

-Other advances have been made since to estimate Lyapunov exponents for higher genus.
-In \cite{fei3}, Yu gave a partial proof the conjecture of \cite{KZ} that the second Lyapunov exponent for hyperelliptic components of strata should go to 1 when genus goes to infinity.
+Other advances have since been made to estimate Lyapunov exponents for higher genus.
+In \cite{fei3}, Yu gave a partial proof of the conjecture of \cite{KZ} that the second Lyapunov exponent for hyperelliptic components of strata should go to 1 as the genus goes to infinity.
 His proof was conditional on a conjecture he introduced in the same article which brought new ideas to find bounds from below to these exponents.
-His conjecture has recently been proven in \cite{EKMZ}, see also \cite{DD} for a insightful foliation point of view.
-Yu also obtained upper bound for the sum of Lyapunov exponents depending on Weierstrass semi-groups.
+This conjecture has recently been proven in \cite{EKMZ} (see \cite{DD} for a foliation-theoretic point of view).
+Yu also obtained an upper bound for the sum of Lyapunov exponents with respect to Weierstrass gaps.
 Yu's idea exposed in \cite{fei1} and \cite{fei2} that independently appeared in \cite{CM1} and \cite{CM2} is to use algebraic characterization of sum of Lyapunov exponents and estimate it with homological algebra arguments.

 In parallel Grivaux and Hubert remarked that some Teichmüller curves whose Lyapunov exponents are all zero can appear in quadratic strata.
 Moreover in \cite{GH} they prove that for this to happen the curve should be in a stratum with at least $\max(2g-2,2)$ poles.
-The heuristic explanation they provide with this result is that \textit{poles slow down the linear flow}, since passing by a pole makes the flow to retrace its steps.
+The heuristic explanation they provide for this result is that \textit{poles slow down the linear flow}, since passing by a pole makes the flow to retrace its steps.
 This leads them to the following conjecture transmitted to the author by oral communication.

 \begin{conjecture*}[Grivaux-Hubert] Positive Lyapunov exponents associated to a translation surface have a uniform bound depending only on the number of poles of the surface.
 This bound goes to zero when the number of poles goes to infinity. \end{conjecture*}